-Akamai posts 21.5 percent fall in quarterly profit
+Akamai posts 21.5 pct fall in quarterly profit

 Akamai said its costs increased 12.9 percent to $521.7 million in the quarter.

 The company has been ramping up R&D spending in its network security and in cloud businesses.
+(Reporting by Ismail Shakil in Bengaluru; Editing by Maju Samuel)